intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker/README.md

 ## Data Preparation
 __QA Dataset:__
 - [WikiQA](https://www.microsoft.com/en-us/download/details.aspx?id=52419) is a new publicly available set of question and sentence pairs.
-- Instead of using original WikiQA dataset, we refer to [MatchZoo](https://github.com/NTMC-Community/MatchZoo) to process the raw data into corpus and relations.
+- Instead of using original WikiQA dataset format directly, we refer to [MatchZoo](https://github.com/NTMC-Community/MatchZoo) to process the raw data into corpus and relations.
-Thus this example expects the following input files instead of the original WikiQA format:
+Thus this example expects the following input files put under the same directory, which ought to applicable for general question answering tasks:
-    - `question_corpus.csv`: The question corpus.
-Each record contains QuestionID and content separated by comma.
+    - `question_corpus.csv`: Each record contains QuestionID and content separated by comma.
-    - `answer_corpus.csv`: The answer corpus.
-Each record contains AnswerID and content separated by comma.
+    - `answer_corpus.csv`: Each record contains AnswerID and content separated by comma.
     - `relation_train.csv` and `relation_valid.csv`: Question and answer correspondence for training and validation respectively.
 Each record contains QuestionID, AnswerID and label (0 or 1) separated by comma.
 - For convenience, you are __recommended to directly download__ our processed WikiQA dataset from [here](https://s3.amazonaws.com/analytics-zoo-data/WikiQAProcessed.zip) and unzip it.
 - Alternatively, you can follow similar steps listed in this [script](https://github.com/NTMC-Community/MatchZoo/blob/master/data/WikiQA/run_data.sh) to process raw WikiQA dataset if you wish.